deepjavalibrary/d2l-java/README.md

 This project is modified from the original [Dive Into Deep Learning](https://d2l.ai) book by Aston Zhang, Zachary C. Lipton, Mu Li, Alex J. Smola and all the community contributors.
 GitHub of the original book: [https://github.com/d2l-ai/d2l-en](https://github.com/d2l-ai/d2l-en).
-We have modified the book to provide implementation in Java using Deep Java Library(DJL).
+We have adapted the book to to use Java and the [Deep Java Library(DJL)](https://djl.ai).

 All the notebook here can be downloaded and run using Java Kernel.
 We also compiled the book into a [website](https://d2l.djl.ai).

+This project is currently being developed and maintained by AWS and the [DJL community](https://github.com/awslabs/djl).

 ## How to run Jupyter Notebook in Java